 Try to limit any huge shopping sprees to your last destination, so you don’t have to carry too much around with you when you move from country to country.

 When you plan a trip to Europe, bear in mind that Europe has many different climates and you want to do your research before you go about each destination.
 Install a weather app on your phone if you don’t have one already.

 However, remember that whatever you didn’t pack you can always buy at your destination.
-Many big cities in Europe have a Decathlon branch, that’s super handy for inexpensive travel clothing and gear.

 When you pack for Europe, remember the limit on liquids and creams in your carry on applies on flights within Europe.
 They cannot exceed 100ml (or 3.38 oz).